-King Kong is a 1933 American fantasy monster/adventure film directed and produced by Merian C. Cooper and Ernest B. Schoedsack for RKO.
+King Kong is a 1933 American monster adventure film directed and produced by Merian C. Cooper and Ernest B. Schoedsack for RKO.
 The screenplay by James Ashmore Creelman and Ruth Rose was from an idea conceived by Cooper and Edgar Wallace.
-It stars Fay Wray, Bruce Cabot and Robert Armstrong.
+The movie stars Fay Wray, Bruce Cabot and Robert Armstrong.

 The film tells of a gigantic, prehistoric, island-dwelling ape called Kong who, after being captured by exploitative film-makers who see the gigantic beast as an excellent money-maker, pursues the blond human female who caught his eye on the island across New York City.
 Kong is distinguished for its stop-motion animation by Willis O’Brien and its musical score by Max Steiner.